jodastephen/railmodel/CR2-Tooting-SWLondon.md

 * TWI-WAT changing to Jubilee at WAT changing to Northern (City) at LBG in 43-48m at 4tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 44-47m at 6tph (+3m)
 * CR2 changing to District at VIC in 45-47m at 6tph (+3m)
+* TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 50-56m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 54-58m at 4tph (+13m)

 From Kingston to Moorgate